brannm/academic-kickstart/content/home/slider.md

   overlay_filter = 0  # Darken the image.
 Value in range 0-1.

 [[item]]
-  title = "Meditation in Motion" content = ""
+  title = "" # "Meditation in Motion".
+  content = ""
   align = ""